kyutai-labs/moshivis/ssvd/README.md

 ```

 *Example output: (train_00000 of DOCCI)*
->  - First things first, what's with the extra limbs?
+>  - USER: First things first, what's with the extra limbs?
 Is that a human-like creature or some sort of insect?
->  - I'd say it's a unique blend.
+>  - MOSHIVIS: I'd say it's a unique blend.
 It has four arms and two legs like a human, but those antennae and the insect-like features on its head suggest something else.
 It's quite the fusion!
->  - Four arms, two legs, antennae...
+>  - USER: Four arms, two legs, antennae...
 I see.
 So, is it also wearing a suit and tie?
->  - No, it's not wearing a suit or tie.
+>  - MOSHIVIS: No, it's not wearing a suit or tie.
 It has purple skin and is wearing a green cap with orange lines.
 No signs of formal clothing here.
->  - Yeah, I see the cap.
+>  - USER: Yeah, I see the cap.
 It says 'PAN' on it.
 Is that a musical instrument on its head?
->  - No, that's not an instrument on its head.
+>  - MOSHIVIS: No, that's not an instrument on its head.
 It's a green cap with orange lines, and 'PAN' is written in black on the front.
->  - Oh, so it's just a cap?
+>  - USER: Oh, so it's just a cap?
 What's up with the orange shoes then?
->  - The character is indeed wearing orange shoes.
+>  - MOSHIVIS: The character is indeed wearing orange shoes.
 They have a green tongue and white, loose laces.
 Quite a vibrant pair!

 To generate synthetic visual dialogues for each of the image in the DOCCI train split for the